mspnp/microservices-reference-implementation/README.md

 ## Deployment

-To deploy the solution, follow the steps listed [here](./deployment.md) to get deep understanding on the infrastructure or [just use ARM templates](./deploymentARM.md).
+To deploy the solution, follow the steps listed [here](./deployment.md).